Pomset logic: the other approach to non commutativity in logic: Structured sequents as dicographs of formulas

 \subsection{A sequent calculus attempt with \sp\ pomset of formulas}

-If we want to extend multiplicative linear logic with a non commutative multiplicative self dual connective (rather than to restrict existing connective to be non commutative), and want to handle partially ordered multisets of formulas, with $A<B$ corresponding to "the subformula $A$ is smaller than the subformula $B$".
+Now let us try to extend multiplicative linear logic with a non commutative multiplicative self dual connective (rather than to restrict existing connective to be non commutative), and let us also try to deal with partially ordered multisets of formulas, with $A\bef B$ corresponding to "the subformula $A$ (a resource) comes before the subformula $B$ (another resource)".